aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 * `modules/my_new_module/test/TestPlan.md` -- An exhaustive list of steps to test functionality
 * `modules/my_new_module/README.md` -- Technical summary of module
 * `modules/my_new_module/.gitignore` -- Defines local files to be ignored by git; usually contains `js/*`
-* e.g. `SQL/New_patches/$date_Add-New-Module.sql` -- SQL statements to modify an existing LORIS to be compatible with the new module.
+* e.g. `SQL/New_patches/$date_Add-New-Module.sql` -- SQL statements to modify an existing LORIS instance to be compatible with the new module.

 ## Required modifications to existing files
 * `SQL/0000-00-02-Permission.sql` -- Adding new permissions for your module